Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 $1.12

-Average cost-per-click on Amazon Sponsored Products in 2025
+Average cost-per-click for Sponsored Products in the US, 2025

 Canopy Management / Sequence Commerce 2025